vuejs/v2.vuejs.org/source/guide/computed.md

 }
 ```

 Now, every time you access `vm.example`, the timestamp will be up-to-date.
-However, note this only affects programmatic access inside JavaScript; data-bindings are still dependency-drive.
+However, note this only affects programmatic access inside JavaScript; data-bindings are still dependency-driven.
 When you bind to a computed property in the template as `{% raw %}{{example}}{% endraw %}`, the DOM will only be updated when a reactive dependency has changed.

 Next, let's learn about how to [write a custom directive](/guide/custom-directive.html).